Overview

 - Endorse and effectively implement the Political Declaration on Strengthening the Protection of Civilians from the Humanitarian Consequences Arising from the Use of Explosive Weapons in Populated Areas (EWIPA), including by discontinuing the use of heavy explosive weapons in populated areas, taking additional precautions to ensure that explosive weapons do not strike educational infrastructure, health infrastructure, and other infrastructure critical to the survival and well-being of the civilian population, disseminating the policy nationally, and instituting policy review processes to identify the extent to which the Political Declaration is being successfully implemented.

-- Protect civic space and create an environment where civil society organizations can operate freely.
+- Protect civic space and create an environment where civil society organizations can operate freely and without undue interference.
+Safeguard and increase financial support to civil society actors across the humanitarian-development-peace nexus.

-- In line with UNSC Resolution 2730, strengthen efforts to protect UN and humanitarian personnel and their facilities in accordance with international law.
+- In line with UNSC Resolution 2730, strengthen efforts to protect UN and humanitarian personnel and their facilities in accordance with international law, with a particular focus on ensuring the safety of national staff and other frontline responders.

-- Increase efforts to allocate funding directly to national and local NGOs and civil society organizations in countries where humanitarian aid is being delivered, and support these organizations in strengthening their coordination mechanisms.
+- Increase—or at least safeguard—funding directly to national and local NGOs and other frontline responders in countries where humanitarian aid is being delivered and support these organizations in strengthening their coordination mechanisms.

 - In humanitarian crises and conflicts with high risks to civilians: strengthen support for inclusive, people-centered approaches to protecting civilians, incorporating greater recognition of the specific needs in each context.
-In addition, integrate the direct participation of affected civilians and communities in decision making, planning, and programs.
+In addition, integrate the direct participation of affected civilians and communities in decision making, planning, and programs, while prioritizing the safety of frontline responders.

-- Guarantee that AI military capabilities are used in compliance with international law, including by ensuring that the use of AI-enabled systems does not cause disproportionate harm to civilians or civilian objects.
+- Guarantee that AI military capabilities are used in compliance with international law, including by ensuring that the use of AI-enabled systems does not cause disproportionate harm to civilians or civilian objects, in line with IHL.

-- Subject the design and development of military AI capabilities to extensive auditing and transparency processes.
+- Subject the design and development of military AI capabilities to rigorous auditing and transparency processes.

-- Negotiate a legally binding instrument to regulate all autonomous weapons systems.
-In addition, prohibit lethal autonomous weapons systems that function without human control and oversight and that cannot be used in compliance with IHL.
+- Negotiate a legally binding instrument to regulate all lethal autonomous weapons systems (LAWS).
+In addition, prohibit LAWS that function without human control and oversight and that cannot be used in compliance with IHL.

-- Invest in media literacy and strengthen national legislation on MDMH by, for example increasing regulation of social media platforms that profit from the promotion and virality of MDMH (without compromising human rights).
+- Invest in media literacy and strengthen national legislation on MDMH—including AI-generated content—by, for example, increasing regulation of social media platforms that profit from the promotion and virality of MDMH (without compromising human rights).

 - Prioritize preventive action, including institutional capacity-building at the national level for the regulation of PMSCs in fragile and conflict-affected contexts.